 The Work Opportunity Tax Credit (WOTC) can provide a significant tax advantage to employers who hire qualifying workers.
 However, jumping through the hoops to prove that an employee is qualified can be cumbersome.
 Timely submission of certification requests is an important part of the hiring and onboarding process.
-It is very important to submit the submissions promptly.
+It is very important to submit the submissions promptly to stay within the rules for timing of WOTC claims.

 When Can an Employer Actually Claim the Credit on Their Taxes?

-Until now, the IRS has stated that work opportunity tax credits should be claimed in the year wages are incurred for the qualifying individual.
+Until now, the IRS has stated that the rules for timing of WOTC claims should be claimed in the year wages are incurred for the qualifying individual.
 This poses a problem when an employer submits form 8850 on time but the local State Workforce Agency doesn’t complete the certification process for many months.

 This creates an obvious problem in terms of efficiency.
 According to a recent memo from the IRS regarding Section 51 of the Internal Revenue Code: